 Note: You won’t see buffalo though.
 For that, you’ll have to visit Elk Island National Park near Edmonton.

-- The Huckleberry Festival.
+- The Huckleberry Festival is a great even in Castle Wilderness that shouldn’t be missed.
 The highlight of this festival is huckleberry picking.
 You can either hike up the mountain or take the chairlift for a fee.
 It takes place in late August every year.

 Where to Eat in Castle Provincial Park